Catif/Record-Live-WebRTC/README.md

 This is an example of how to record a live stream in real time using RTCMulticonnection and NodeJS.

-This project is in link with a bigger students project name [Scudo](https://github.com/Catif/LP-PTUT_Scudo) (actually private).
+This project is in link with a bigger students project name [Scudo](https://github.com/Catif/LP-PTUT_Scudo).

 ## Why this project ?